Monheim am Rhein: Transport

-Monheim is part of both of the public transport associations Verkehrsverbund Rhein-Ruhr and the Verkehrsverbund Rhein-Sieg, situated on their borders.
-There are several bus lines running between the city districts, neighbouring towns, and the closest S-Bahn railway station on the border with Langenfeld.
+Monheim is part of both of the public transport associations Verkehrsverbund Rhein-Ruhr (VRR) and the Verkehrsverbund Rhein-Sieg (VRS), situated on their borders.
+There are several bus lines running between the city districts, neighbouring towns, and the closest S-Bahn railway stations on the border with Langenfeld, Langenfeld-Berghausen station and Langenfeld (Rheinland) station, as well as Düsseldorf.
+The Monheim ticket has enabled citizens of Monheim to use public transport free of charge within Monheim am Rhein and the neighbouring town Langenfeld (VRR tariff zone 73) as well as to the near train station in Düsseldorf, Düsseldorf-Hellerhof station since 1 April 2020.
+This was prolonged by the town council until 31 March 2025.

 Many of Monheim's residents are commuters to nearby Düsseldorf (20 minutes) and Cologne (30 minutes).

-The A59 is connected to Monheim, as is the A542 which connects with the nearby A3 and A1.
+The A59 is connected to Monheim which connects to the nearby A46, as is the A542 which connects with the nearby A3 and A1.

 The town is in the vicinity of both Düsseldorf Airport and the Cologne Bonn Airport.

+Music

+The second movement of Godspeed You!
+Black Emperor's song "Sleep" derives its name from the town.
+The composition appeared on their 2000 studio album Lift Your Skinny Fists like Antennas to Heaven.

 Twin towns – sister cities

 Monheim am Rhein is twinned with: